5 Strategies to Improve Reading Comprehension

 Exposing children to a variety of texts is really important, as is the over-riding importance of developing a love of reading.
 To that end, any reading comprehension practice (and revision for primary-aged kids in general) should be undertaken in a non-pressurised way.
 Which is why using apps for revision to a great way to change the focus and provide an alternative way of working.
 In our experience, kids love using apps for revision!

-- Comprehension shouldn’t just focus on writing the answer.
+Comprehension shouldn’t just focus on writing the answer.
 It could just as well be a conversation or discussion.
 Inference (reading ‘between the lines’) comes from a broad understanding and is often helped by ideas generated in conversation.
-So discuss a text together and give your child plenty of opportunity to chat about a book you are reading together.
+Discuss a text together and give your child plenty of opportunities to chat about a book you are reading together.
 A book or app-based book or story at bedtime is a great opportunity for this.
 Try Rockford’s Rock Opera, great for all ages!

 Kids love acting out a scene for a book so encourage role-play activities at home with you taking part too!
 Acting out a scene from a book or poem brings it to life and helps spark other ideas too.